-- Contracts: You also will not being selling the cookies year-round, so it’s important to sign up for a no-commitment service that does not include an extended contract and termination fee.
+- Contracts: You also will not be selling the cookies year-round, so it’s important to sign up for a no-commitment service that does not include an extended contract and termination fee.

 - Mobility: Finally, you will want to find a service that allows you to process card payments on-the-go, without any expensive additional equipment.

-Whether or not you are able to take part in the Girl Scout Digital Cookie pilot program launched by the Girl Scouts this year, you should seriously consider accepting credit card payments in person.
-By helping your troop to select a credit card processor, you can provide young scouts with useful business knowhow that will allow them to approach the payments industry with confidence later in life.
+Whether or not you take part in the Girl Scout Digital Cookie program, you should seriously consider accepting credit card payments in person.
+By helping your troop to select a credit card processor, you can provide young Scouts with useful business know-how that will allow them to approach the payments industry with confidence later in life.

 I hope this post proves helpful in leading your troop to make an informed decision about credit card processing.
 You might also want to take a look at our top-rated mobile credit card processors to find more detailed information about the processors mentioned in this post.
 It’s a great starting place as you consider which payment processing service will best suit your needs for Girl Scout cookie sales.